A handful of people had hinted that Porto is the kind of place Rob and I would enjoy visiting.

 3. Check out the Douro

 The gorgeous river that flows through Porto is the Douro.
 The river actually starts 897 kms (557 miles) away in inland Spain, and it meets the ocean right here in Porto!
 If you follow the river upstream, you’ll come across some pretty landscapes and a stellar port wine region.
-While you’re in Porto, you can walk along the river in either Ribeira or Gaia, or take a boat trip on the water.
+While you’re in Porto, you can walk along the river in either Ribeira or Gaia, or take a sailing boat trip on the water.

 4. Sip on some port wine